gumgum/gumgum-ios-sdk/README.md

 ```
 pod 'GumGumiOSSDK'
 ```
-If you have never used [Cocoapods] before, you will need to [install it first].
+If you have never used [Cocoapods] before, you should [install it first].

 ## Getting Started
 ```ObjC